-COVID-19’s Impact and Recovery for the Restaurant Industry — Part 1: Cash Flow, Business Models, & The Future
+COVID-19’s Impact and Recovery for the Restaurant Industry — Cash Flow, Business Models, The Future, Crisis Lights, Cash Forecasting, & Survey Conclusions

 The COVID-19 pandemic continues to impact the restaurant industry.
 Uncertainty looms with the on-going challenges of containing the virus.
 This uncertainty creates obstacles in business decision-making.
 With public health requirements and customer preferences changing as the graphs on infections and deaths rise and fall, restaurants have more hurdles than ever.
 These challenges mean that restaurants need to respond quickly to a constantly changing environment.